 - Problem management is not just a technical or admin function

 - There is a reactive element – the analysis and research – plus a strong proactive element – i.e. the action to resolve.
-This distinction has always been defined in ITIL, although in practise the proactive role is often ignored and assumption seems to be that the same person will do both.
+This distinction has always been defined in ITIL, although in practice the proactive role is often ignored and the assumption seems to be that the same person will do both.

 - Get started and get agreement and visibility around what the problems are.

-- The problem role is distinct from service desk and incident management, and it shouldn’t be assumed that a successful service desk manager will automatically be successful in the PM role.
+- The problem role is distinct from the service desk and incident management, and it shouldn’t be assumed that a successful service desk manager will automatically be successful in the PM role.

 - Set some (small) targets for problems logged and then reduced.
 Shift the focus from successful incident management to issue removal.

 - Problem management is more about ownership than just process – give the right person the job